library-data-platform/ldp/doc/Admin_Guide.md

 ### Configuring the database

+Two database users are required:

+* `ldpadmin` is an administrator account.
-Two database users are required: `ldpadmin`, an administrator account, and `ldp`, a normal user of the database.
+* `ldp` is a general user of the database.

 It is also a good idea to restrict access permissions.
 In PostgreSQL, this can be done on the command line, for example:

 ```shell
 $ createuser ldpadmin --username=<admin_user> --pwprompt